What do expats find most challenging?

 - What should I pack when moving to Cairo?

-- What is life like in Cairo?
+- What are healthcare services like in Cairo?

 - What are medical services in Cairo like?